 However, caution is required for vanilla oil.
 Cheap vanilla oils are heavily processed and mixed with synthetic materials, but are still labeled “100 percent pure vanilla oil.”
 In particular, vanilla oil extracts, namely vanilla carbon dioxide, vanilla absolute and vanilla oleoresin, use solvents to extract the oil.
 You’re definitely better off making your own vanilla oil infusion.

-Even worse, some vanilla oils from Mexico are combined with the tonga bean that contains coumarin, a dangerous chemical that the Food and Drug Administration (FDA) has banned since the 1950s.34
+Even worse, some vanilla oils from Mexico are combined with the tonka bean that contains coumarin, a dangerous chemical that the Food and Drug Administration (FDA) has banned since 1940.34

 Before using vanilla oil, consult a physician and/or undergo an allergen test.
 If you experience headaches or nausea after smelling the oil, stop using it immediately.
 Although no major side effects have been reported, prolonged exposure to the scent may be harmful for your nervous system.35